aks060/cvr/README.md

     2. Time diff b/w each request should be min 5 sec.
 Otherwise IP will block.
     3. If tried sending OTP within 2 min of previous otp. <YOU WILL NOT RECIEVE NEW ONE.
 USE THAT OLD ONE AGAIN.
 SMS charges Rs 0.5 ;)>
     4. Don't share this to Govt.
 People.
 They will definitely <NOT> like it.
+    5. For Mac Please change Line 156 in main.py

+# Response Codes:
+    400 : Either is already booked or something else is wrong 401 : Unauthorised or Session Expired
+    409 : Center is Full, No slot left
+    500 : Not your issue.
+They will manage.